Stirrup: Soft stirrups

-The invention of the stirrup occurred relatively late in history, considering that horses were domesticated in approximately 4000 BC, and the earliest known saddle-like equipment were fringed cloths or pads with breast pads and cruppers used by Assyrian cavalry around 700 BC.
+The stirrup was invented relatively late in history, considering that horses were domesticated in approximately 4000 BC, and the earliest known saddle-like equipment was fringed cloths or pads with breast pads and cruppers used by Assyrian cavalry around 700 BC.

 The earliest hard foot support was a toe loop that held the big toe and was used in India late in the second century BC, though it may have appeared as early as 500 BC.
 This ancient foot support consisted of a looped rope for the big toe which was at the bottom of a saddle made of fibre or leather.
 Such a configuration was suitable for the warm climate of south and central India where people used to ride horses barefoot.
 Buddhist carvings in the temples of Sanchi, Mathura and the Bhaja caves dating back between the 1st and 2nd century BC feature horsemen riding with elaborate saddles with toes slipped under girths.
 Archaeologist John Marshall described the Sanchi relief as "the earliest example by some five centuries of the use of stirrups in any part of the world".
 This type of foot support has been called the "toe stirrup" in contrast to the later stirrup known as the "foot stirrup" seen in China during the 5th century AD.
 It is speculated that they may have spread to China and were the precursors of the "foot stirrup".